bf4/git-wiki/README.markdown

 # git-wiki #

-A wiki engine that uses Git repository as its data store and sinatra as its web framework
+A simple wiki engine using a Git repository as its data store and sinatra as its web framework.

 ## Required gems ##